All Episodes

 But nevertheless, they're big buds.

-And she has been Nancy Snyderman accused of violating the Ebola quarantine to visit her favorite soup restaurant, and this has forced the entire crew into mandatory isolation.
+And she has been, Nancy Snyder has been accused of violating the Ebola quarantine to visit her favorite soup restaurant.

-The NBC news crew exposed to Ebola was forced into mandatory quarantine after the chief medical correspondent Dr. Nancy Snyderman violated the voluntary isolation so she could visit her favorite soup restaurant.
+The NBC news crew exposed to Ebola was forced into mandatory quarantine after the chief medical correspondent, Dr. Nancy Snyderman, violated the voluntary isolation so she could visit her favorite soup restaurant.

-And Miss Snyderman is a medical doctor.
+And Ms. Snyderman is a medical doctor.

 I guess nobody can be trusted to follow the protocols.